Last Updated on 3 weeks by Sachin G

-IP command will be used to show device and network address information.
-List of below commands will generate different type of customize output of address information.
+Let’s walk through a step-by-step network configuration with nmcli that I’ve used countless times in real-world setups.
+The IP command will be used to show device and network address information.
+The list of commands below will generate different types of customized output of address information.

 # ip addr

-Some option of ip addr command as below, execute below command and get specific interface information.
+Some options of the ip addr command are shown below.
+Execute the command below to obtain specific interface information.

 # ip addr show